By Annika Breidthardt

-The Spanish government had to offer a euro lifetime record interest rate to sell five-year bonds, highlighting Madrid's precarious situation and pushing 10-year bond yields back above the 7 percent level seen as unsustainable in the long term.
+The Spanish government had to offer a euro lifetime record interest rate on Thursday to sell five-year bonds, highlighting Madrid's precarious position and pushing 10-year bond yields back above the 7 percent level seen as unsustainable in the long term.

 Germany, Europe's largest economy, will guarantee almost 30 percent of the new euro zone aid package, whose total value may reach up to 100 billion euros ($123 billion).

 The result of the vote was largely a foregone conclusion after the main opposition parties signaled they would vote in favor because keeping Spain from needing a full-scale sovereign bailout was in Germany's interest.